ambitus/linux-containers/examples/express-gateway/README.md

     at Module.require (internal/modules/cjs/loader.js:692:17)
 ```

-I decided I needed a way to work on the configuration files independent of the express-gateway container, and so opted to install busybox – the same very small Linux base image used by express-gateway itself. _In retrospeect, a better choice would have been Ubuntu, as busybox only offers ‘sh’ and ‘vi’ as minimal tooling to get by with!_
+An alternative approach is required to work on the configuration file independent of the express-gateway container.
+Since the express-gateway image iteslf is based upon 'busybox', this was used for the minimal requirement of editing a text-based configuration file. _In retrospeect, a better choice might have been Ubuntu, as busybox only offers ‘sh’ and ‘vi’ as minimal tooling to get by with!_

 ```
 >docker pull busybox